top of page

 My local arcade was owned by Bally, and every once in a while, would put a price on a game that they were ready to part with.
 This really interested me, and I purchased my first game from them when I was a senior in High School, using money from my job at Red Lobster.
 It was a Sega Star Trek upright (in the convert-a-cab cabinet) for $99.
 My parents let me put it in our library on the first floor, and I played the heck out of that game.
 Knowing what I know now, I can't believe it worked so well for so long.
 In fact, I think it worked fine until I sold it to a school mate when I went off to college the next year.

 So I went off to U of I as a 17 year old Freshman, still not realizing that my life was going to be completely hijacked by my arcade passion.
 I moved into the dorms (ISR).
-One of the first things I did was to buy a old pop machine that was in the basement of a sorority on campus.
+One of the first things I did was to buy a old pop machine that was in the basement of a sorority on campus (was there a sorority called Farm house?
+That's what sticks in my head.
+I wasn't knowledgeable about the greek system at all).
 It was so old that it vended bottles.
 But at this time bottles of pop were still available to purchase in the local grocery store.
 They were 16oz returnable bottles, not the 10oz that the machine was made to dispense.
 But I found that with a little effort, I could cram 16 oz bottles into the machine.
 So I put the machine in my dorm room and sold pop to anyone who would buy it.

 I put a sign on our door that said "COME ON IN....PLEASE".
 My roommate hated it.
 He wanted to be left alone and either study or just hang out with friends.
 I wanted everyone who walked by to come in and socialize and buy a pop.
 To be honest, I also had a couple of rows of beer and wine coolers for sale in it too.
 Kind of odd, because I have never drank alcohol, not a single beer or drink in my entire life.
 And I'm really opposed to it too.
 But I guess this shows that my drive to make a profit is greater than my hatred of alcohol.
 Or at least it was as a college Freshman.
 I don't think I'd do it now.